Feyerabend/ABC80/cas/README.md

 representation of bits are correct.
 The body of the file is actually the "binary" for how the (cassette) file is stored and retrieved from/to ABC80.
-Therefore it can be interesting to look at the storage of the file in principle.
+Therefore it can be interesting to look at the storage of the file in principle.[^mikro]

-(*Images are copied from the book Mikrodatorns ABC by Gunnar Markesjö.*)
+[^mikro]: Images are copied from the book Mikrodatorns ABC by Gunnar Markesjö.

 ![Files](../assets/images/block.png)